Qian8988/Final-Project-Team-7/README.md

 - Before we split the data for training/testing, we first scaled the data using the StandardScaler (Mean=0, SD=1).
 This created the X_scaled dataset which was converted into X_train, X_test, y_train, and y_test.
 - The model choices we used in this analysis include the following:

-**Logisitic:** _Benefits_ - Simple to implement and effective; it works with feature scaling but does not require it.  _Limitations_ - Poor performance on non-linear data or where features are not highly correlated.
+**Logistic:** _Benefits_ - Simple to implement and effective; it works with feature scaling but does not require it.  _Limitations_ - Poor performance on non-linear data or where features are not highly correlated.

 **SVM:** _Benefits_ - Does better at handling a higher number of features.
 Useful when classes can be easily separated.
 Outliers have less impact.  _Limitations_ - For larger datasets, it requires a large amount of time to process.
 In the case of overlapped classes it does nt perform well.